A New Game Invariant of Graphs: the Game Distinguishing Number

 Let $u$ be a vertex of $G$ and $i,j\in\{1,\cdots,d\}$.
 Properties (i), (ii), and (iii) easily imply the following facts. \begin{enumerate}[(a)] \item If $i\neq j$, then $u\in V_{ij}$ if and only if $c'(\overline u)-c'(u)\equiv r_{ij}\pmod {k}$. \item $u\in V_{ii}$ if and only if $c'(\overline u)-c'(u)\equiv\pm r_{ii}\pmod {k}$. \end{enumerate} Let $\sigma$ be an automorphism which preserves $c'$.
 For any vertex $u\in V_{ij}$, with $i,j\in\{1,\cdots,d\}$, we have $c'(\overline u)-c'(u)\equiv c'(\overline{\sigma( u)})-c'(\sigma(u))\pmod {k}$.
 By (a), we get that $c'(\overline{\sigma( u)})-c'(\sigma(u))\equiv r_{ik}\pmod {k}$, and by (b), we have that $\sigma(u)$ is in the same set $V_{ij}$ as $u$.

 In the above proof, decreasing the number of sets $V_{ij}$ tightens the bound.
 In particular, we have the following corollary. \begin{corollary} Let $G$ be an involutive graph.
 If there is a coloring with $d\geq 2$ colors, such that ${\rm Bar}$ is the only nontrivial automorphism which preserves this coloring, then $\GDR(G)\leq 2d-2$. \end{corollary} \proof We use the same notations as in the proof of Theorem~\ref{theo:inv}.
-As in this proof the Gentle uses the distinguishing coloring $c$ with $d$ colors to build his strategy.
-Since we ask that ${\rm Bar}$ is preserved, all the set $V_{ij}$, with $i\neq j$, are empty.
+As in this proof, the Gentle uses a coloring $c$ with $d$ colors which is only preserved by ${\rm Bar}$ to build his strategy.
+Since we ask that ${\rm Bar}$ preserves $c$, all the sets $V_{ij}$ with $i\neq j$ are empty.
 So the Gentle needs only $2d-2$ colors to apply his strategy.
 Indeed, he plays in a way that for all $u\in V(G)$, $c'(\bar u)-c'(u)\equiv i-1\pmod {(2d-2)}$, where $i\in\{1\cdots,d\}$ is such that $u\in V_{ii}$.
 As for the proof of the previous theorem, we can prove that an automorphism which preserves the coloring $c'$ must also preserve the coloring $c$.
 Thus, it is either the identity or the ${\rm Bar}$ involution.
 All blocks whose vertices do not belong to $V_{11}$ are not monochromatic.
 Hence, the ${\rm Bar}$ involution cannot preserve the coloring $c'$.
 In conclusion, $c'$ is a distinguishing coloring and the Gentle has a winning strategy with $2d-2$ colors.